-- SPIRIVA RESPIMAT is steroid-free.
-You take it once a day, every day.
+- SPIRIVA RESPIMAT is steroid free.
+You take 2 puffs, 1 time each day, every day.
 It helps improve your lung function by keeping your airways open for up to 24 hours.
 SPIRIVA also helps to significantly lower your risk of COPD flare-ups

 - SPIRIVA will not provide the fast relief you need in the event of a flare-up, and can’t replace your rescue inhaler for treating sudden breathing problems

 - It’s important to talk to your doctor about the separate roles of rescue and maintenance treatments

 In addition to adding SPIRIVA to your treatment plan, there are things you can do to improve your overall health: if you smoke, quit, and try to identify your COPD triggers.
 Do everything you can to avoid respiratory illnesses or infections—talk to your doctor about the flu shot, pneumonia vaccine, and other things you can do and how you can breathe better with SPIRIVA.

 for SPIRIVA RESPIMAT (tiotropium bromide) Inhalation Spray and

 SPIRIVA HANDIHALER (tiotropium bromide inhalation powder)